nirw4nna/YAMI/README.md

 ### TODO:
 - Perf

 ## LLaMA 2
 ### TODO:
-- Add a script/memo to download the original weights: a CLI tool would be great
 - Perf:
     - **90%** of the cycles are spent on `yami_gemm` and `yami_gevm` with GEMM taking up for almost all the cache-misses (`yami_packB`).
 This means that a bigger model did not introduce anything extra in terms of complexity but rather